TechnicalPursuit/TIBET/README.md

 TIBET's client and server are engineered to ultimately eliminate costly server restart and client reload cycles.
 With TIBET you develop live while your application is running.
 All of TIBET is hot-reload ready.

-#### TIBET 5.0 is full-stack.
-TIBET's fully-independent client and server model lets you leverage the TIBET server, your existing server components, or no server at all.
-The TIBET client is server-agnostic and can be run offline or not at all.

 Installation
 ------------